-Usually, flowers are from a range of violet-blue.
+Usually, flowers are a range of violet-blue.
 Interestingly, nurseries are able to offer white or red varieties nowadays.

 A shorter growth is what distinguishes Vinca minor.
 It usually tops out at around 1 foot (30 cm).
-This is really ideal for ground cover, as it will sprawl all over the place without endangering shrubs.
+This is ideal for ground cover, as it will sprawl all over the place without endangering shrubs.
 An excellent plant to replace lawn grass with.

 Vinca minor vs Vinca major

-Having trouble remembering which is which?
-Just remember that a boy reaching his MAJORity grows hair everywhere, whereas a MINOR doesn’t!
+Hard to remember?
+Here’s a trick: a boy reaching his MAJORity grows hair everywhere, whereas a MINOR doesn’t!

 Plants that look like Vinca